 A simple way to look at things is by identifying quality assurance as a proactive process and quality control as reactive.

-From a managerial standpoint, quality assurance is done by supervising projects and ensuring the process meets the manufacturer’s standards.
-It’s taking the time to give advice or make the adjustments necessary that prevent defects or mistakes from occurring.
+From a managerial standpoint, quality assurance involves supervising projects and ensuring the process meets the manufacturer’s standards.
+Quality assurance inspections take the time to give advice or make the adjustments necessary to prevent defects or mistakes from occurring.
+Hiring a good quality assurance inspector can make the quality control job easier at the end of the production process.

 Quality control is going over a final product and making sure no defects are present.
 It is a thorough inspection of all the components of a final structure or project or reviewing a sample batch of goods.
 If any issues are present, proper quality control enforces the adequate steps to correct it.

-Quality assurance is a group effort and achievable through careful attention to detail of every step.
-And while it is the project manager’s job to take the proper steps to ensure quality is of utmost importance, each worker does contribute.
+Quality assurance is a group effort and is achievable through careful attention to detail at every step.
+While it is the project manager’s job to take the proper steps to ensure quality is of utmost importance, each worker does contribute.

 A dedicated individual or group performs quality control after a production process.
-In many cases, the dedicated personnel review the product once it has reached its final state to ensure that it is safe and to specifications.
-But quality control may be present through the various stages of a process as they reach completion.
+In many cases, the dedicated personnel reviews the product once it has reached its final state to ensure that it is safe and to specifications.
+However, quality control may be present through the various stages of a process as they reach completion.

 It can become confusing when quality control practices are applied to the various parts of a product before it is in its final state.